Make Screening Tools Like Your Resume

-- HR manager enters target keyword and the program shows the scored results based on the semantic matching of the recruiter’s search items and the applicant’s information.
+- HR manager enters the target keyword and the program shows the scored results based on the semantic matching of the recruiter’s search items and the applicant’s information.
 Years of experience are taken into account, too.

-Resumes with low scores, without the exact keywords HR managers are looking for or not optimized for resume screeners have slight chances to get into human hands.
+Resumes with low scores, without the exact keywords HR managers are looking for or not optimized for resume screeners have a slight chance to get into human hands.
 Even if you are a highly qualified candidate with a perfect online presence for job seekers, you risk slipping through the cracks because of unfortunate errors (for example, you did not use a specific language).

-How To Make Resume Seen By Recruiters
+How To Make a Resume Seen By Recruiters

 Include Relevant Keywords

 A lot of job hunters just copy keywords from the job description and include them in their applications.
 A word-for-word match may seem a good idea, but not for the recruiters.
 Your resume can contain those keywords, but also it is necessary to write items, that are relevant to the vacant opening.